 Upon the termination of a leave of absence under this section, the employee shall be restored to the employee’s position or an equivalent position by the employer without loss of seniority, vacation credits, sick leave credits, service credits under a pension plan or any other employee benefit or right that had been earned at the time of the leave of absence.

+Service as Appointed Member of State Board or Commission (ORS 659A.314)

+Upon 21 days’ or more advance notice to the agency, an employee in service as an appointment member of a state board or commission shall be allowed to take leave without pay for time spent by the employee in service as an appointed member of the state board or commission.

+This does not apply to employees who serve as an appointed member of a state board or commission due to their employment.